-In order to evaluate the accuracy of positions and orientations for a realistic application, we devised a simple example in which a mobile traverses a fixed network and is sensed by nodes within a certain distance.
-Nodes are initially deployed randomly, with a fraction of them (20%) having the self positioning capability.
-After running the APS algorithm to infer their position and orientation, the nodes sensing the mobile report their position and the direction in which the mobile was observed.
+In order further to evaluate the accuracy of the position and orientation estimations, we devised a simple example in which a mobile traverses the network and is sensed by nodes within a certain distance.
+Nodes then report their position and the direction in which the mobile was observed.
 At a central location, reports from various nodes are aggregated to produce an estimate position of the mobile.
-Since both positions and directions reported by nodes are based on APS produced positions/orientations, and therefore affected by errors, and because there may be more than two reporting nodes, the estimate position of the mobile is obtained by solving an over-determined linear system, in order to minimize the square error.
-In figure 15, the original trajectory is shown with a dashed line, and the restored one with a solid line.
+Since both positions and directions reported by nodes are affected by errors, and because there may be more than two reporting nodes, the estimate is obtained from an overdetermined linear system, solved to minimize the square error.
+In figure 16, the original trajectory is shown with a dashed line, and the restored one with a solid line.
 Standard deviations are indicated for each sample point.
-While more complicated data fusion/prediction techniques (such as Kalman filters) may be used here to improve the estimated trajectory, the purpose of the example is merely to quantify the APS produced error in the position and orientation of the nodes, with no additional processing.
-The network used (fig 10) was an isotropic topology with 100 nodes, mean degree 8.18, 20 nodes of which have self positioning capability.
-The measurement error considered was white gaussian noise with a standard deviation of 0.08 radians, which is about double the error of 5° achieved by the AOA nodes realized by the Cricket compass project[6].
-The algorithm used to infer position and orientation is DV-Bearing, which trades off some accuracy in order to work with less signaling and fewer capabilities (no compasses anywhere in the network).
+While more complicated data fusion/prediction techniques (such as Kalman filters) may be used here to improve the estimated trajectory, the purpose of the example is merely to quantify the error that comes from the position and orientation of the nodes, with no additional processing.
+The network used (fig 11) was an isotropic topology with 100 nodes, mean degree 8.18, 20 nodes of which have self positioning capability.
+The measurement error considered was white gaussian noise with a standard deviation of 0.08, which is about double the error of 5° achieved by the AoA nodes realized by the Cricket compass project[11].
+The algorithm used for positioning is DV-Bearing, therefore trading off some precision for a lower of signaling and less capabilities(no compasses anywhere in the network).
 We assumed that the sensing distance is equal to communication radius, so that for each point we get about 6 or 7 readings.
-The sensing angle error is assumed to be 0, so that all the errors in the restored trajectory quantify the errors in our positioning algorithm (DV-Bearing).
+The sensing angle error is assumed to be 0, so that all the errors in the restored trajectory quantify the errors in our positioning algorithm(DV-Bearing).
 It is interesting to note that estimations in the middle of the network are much more accurate that the ones at the edge (and this was verified with various other trajectories).
 The main cause for this is that an observation at the edge is obtained from angles which are clustered together in a small zone of the trigonometric circle - for example, a corner estimation would have all the angles in one single quadrant.
-In fact this is true about positions obtained by both algorithms.
-This would suggest that this class of algorithms (positioning, orientation, tracking) would run better when the border of the network is reduced in size, or is directly supported by preferential landmark placement.
+In fact this is true about positions obtained by both algorithms as well.
+This would suggest that this class of algorithms(positioning, orientation, tracking) would run better when the border of the network is reduced in size, or is directly supported by preferential landmark placement.